cesanta/mongoose-os-docs/kiwi/intro.md

 - If the next advertisement is the same as previous, skip reporting
 - Limit the frequency of reports by `kiwi.report_interval_ms` value
 - When KIWI reconnects to a server, re-report all devices
-- Subscribe to a `kiwi.sub_topic` and re-report all devices when a message is received from that topic
+- Subscribe to a `kiwi.sub_topic`.
+When any message arrives on this topic, re-report all devices received from that topic
 - This is an example message that gets reported to the MQTT: